Ivan Cooper: Early years

+He was the husband of Frances and had two daughters, Sinead and Bronagh.

 Civil rights campaign

+Committed to non-violence, Cooper became a major figure in the Northern Ireland Civil Rights Association, which campaigned for equality during the late 1960s.
+In 1968, he resigned from the Labour Party and founded the Derry Citizens' Action Committee (DCAC), serving as its president until the following year.
+In the summer of 1968, at a protest meeting in the Guildhall foyer, he suggested that Catholics and Protestants alike should fight for their rights "as the blacks in America were fighting".

-Cooper continued his civil rights campaigning, ignoring a month-long ban imposed on marches in Derry in November 1968 by organising a march two days later with the DCAC in which up to 15,000 people took part.
-Following violence resulting from numerous illegal marches in the city, Cooper called for a halt to spontaneous marches.
+Cooper was one of the organisers of a DCAC march in Derry on 16 November 1968, attended by from 15,000–20,000 people in defiance of a month-long ban imposed on marches in the city.
+Following violence resulting from marches in the city, Cooper called for a halt to spontaneous marches.
 After escalation of street disturbances at the start of the year, following a march by the People's Democracy movement, which resulted in residents of the Bogside cordoning off areas with impromptu barricades, Cooper managed to persuade locals to remove the barricades.
 The damage seemed irreparable, however, after a march in Newry got out of control.
 Most Protestants and many Catholics who had remained supportive of the civil rights actions now withdrew their support.

 Parliament

 In the 1969 general election, Cooper was elected as an independent member of the Parliament of Northern Ireland for Mid Londonderry, defeating the sitting Nationalist Party MP, Paddy Gormley.

 On 12 August – the start of the few intense days of violence which have become known as the Battle of the Bogside – Cooper tried to restrain Catholics protesting an Apprentice Boys of Derry parade by linking arms with John Hume and Eddie McAteer.
 However, they were swept aside and Cooper was knocked unconscious by a brick.

 Cooper was suspended from Stormont for a week on 20 March after a protest in the Chamber over a Public Order Bill.